SEXUAL MISCONDUCT POLICY

 - Statement(s)/report(s) from witness(es) on behalf of the accused student.

 - Questions for the accused student from members of the board and the complainant.
-Each student may question the other, but the complainant has the right to testify from a different location from the one in which the hearing takes place.
+Each student may question the other, but the complainant has the right to be visually screened from the accused student, or to testify from a different room in the same building in which the hearing takes place.